noireeth/Mines-Simulator_comfy-ui/README.md

-# Mines Simulator - comfy ui/ux
+# Mines Simulator - elegant ui/ux
 A game inspired by Stake.com Mines.
 Small side project, feel free to give me suggestions and add my discord: @qex404 to be co-owner

 <br />